-Claims against the Group not acknowledged as debts as on 31 March 2021 include demand from the Indian Income tax authorities on certain matters relating to availment of tax holiday.
+Claims against the Group not acknowledged as debts as on 31 March 2022 include demand from the Indian Income tax authorities on certain matters relating to availment of tax holiday and demand from the state authority for certain charges for land acquisition.

-The Group is contesting these demands and the management including its tax advisors believe that its position will more likely be upheld in the appellate process.
+The Group is contesting these demands and the management including its tax and legal advisors believe that its position will more likely be upheld in the appellate process.
 The management believes that the ultimate outcome of these proceedings will not have a material adverse effect on the Group's financial position and results of operations.